This is a personal post. I promise to keep this kind of thing extremely rare, and to do more technical posts soon.

 kah-zher-ee', while Schraf almost over-humanizes it to

 kuh-jer'-ee (cuh-Jerry!).
-Though May's choice gives the name a more alien gravitas, Schraf's much better follows from the canonical "Jeri-Ji" diminutive.
+Though May's choice gives the name a more alien gravitas, Schraf's much better choice follows from the canonical "Jeri-Ji" diminutive.
 (And here I must guess at the spelling of "Jeri-Ji," because the only books I have with him in them are of the audio variety!)
 However, while I believe Schraf's pronunciation is closer to the truth, she also makes the

 j sound overly J-like, defying the glossary's notes that